 - b) For pediatric patients, due to volume constraints, a blood culture may consist of a single bottle.
 Therefore, to meet this part of the criterion, each bottle from two, single bottle blood draws would have to be culture-positive for the same commensal. - 4.
-Specimen Collection Considerations: Although blood cultures drawn through central lines can have a higher rate of contamination than blood cultures collected through peripheral venipuncture, all positive blood cultures, regardless of the sites from which they were collected, must be included when conducting in-plan CLABSI surveillance. - 5.
+Specimen Collection Considerations: blood specimens drawn through central lines can have a higher rate of contamination than blood specimens collected through peripheral venipuncture.
+However, all positive blood specimens, regardless of the sites from which they are drawn or the purpose for which they are collected, must be included when conducting in-plan CLABSI surveillance (for example, weekly blood culture performed in hematology and oncology locations). - 5.
 In MBI-LCBI 1, 2 and 3, "No other organisms isolated" means there is not isolation in a blood culture of another recognized pathogen (e.g., S. aureus) or common commensal (e.g., coagulase-negative staphylococci) other than listed in MBI-LCBI criterion 1, 2 or 3 that would otherwise meet LCBI criteria.
 If this occurs, the infection should not be classified as MBI-LCBI.